pybricks/pybricks.github.io/learn/making-programs/basic-robot-navigation.md

 # Making curves

-This feature is still under development and will be coming soon.
-An older function for making curves is already available.
-It doesn't exactly match the diagram below, but you can still use it to make smooth curves.
-Stay tuned!
+This feature is still under development and may be subject to change.
+Feel free to join the discussion with other teachers [here](https://github.com/pybricks/support/issues/1157), or open your own discussion topic.
 {: .notice--warning}

 Instead of combining straights and turns to get to your destination, your robot